n3r0-b1n4ry/chat_lan/README.md

 # chat_lan
+About
+---
-java chat app from KMA AT16I
+java chat app
+this app operated on client-to-server

+Author
+---
+KMA AT16I